 To set up the Monthly Log, open to a blank page, write the month across the top of the page, number the page, and add it to your Index.

-There are a number of ways to lay out a Monthly Log, but here is a simple version.
+There are several ways to layout a Monthly Log, but here is a simple version.
 Write the dates (ex.
 1-30) down the side of the page, one per line.
 It’s also a good idea to write the first letter of the day of the week next to each number (ex.
 1M, 2T, 3W)

 Write down this month’s appointments, meetings, and events into the Monthly Log.
 And, if you like, enter this month’s tasks in the Monthly Task List.